When shopping for a new vacuum cleaner, chances are you have run across the Shark name more than a time or two.

 The side-aligned position of the brush is a nice design touch for edge cleaning.
-It doesn’t come with any fancy bells & whistles or jazzy accessories, but priced at right around $60, it’s a nice value for people looking for a simple vacuum for hardwoods or low pile carpet.
+It doesn’t come with any fancy bells & whistles or jazzy accessories but priced well within the lower $ price tier, it’s a nice value for people looking for a simple vacuum for hardwoods or low pile carpet.

 Shark Rotator Lift-Away Pro

 The Shark Rotator Lift-Away Pro (model NV501) is a 2-in-1 vacuum since it can be used as an upright or a handheld vacuum.
-Priced at under $150, the Rotator Lift-Away is less expensive than the Navigator series, but offers a similar design.
+Reasonably priced, the Rotator Lift-Away is less expensive than the Navigator series, but ofers a similar design.
 Accessories with the Rotator Lift-Away Pro includes a dusting brush, 12″ crevice tool, and a pet tool.

 The Shark Rotator is also available in a canister vacuum with upright wand and roller brush.
 The canister has two large wheels that allow you to roll the vacuum around the house, separate from the roller brush and wand.
 The canister model also has the Lift-Away functionality, enabling you to pop the handheld unit out and carry it around separately for smaller cleaning jobs.